Snapshot - Multi-Asset

 A stronger pound will provide a headwind for the UK market in the near term, specifically for large cap stocks.

-We retain a neutral view while a lack of confidence continues to undermine stronger fundamentals.
+We retain a neutral view, with a lack of confidence continuing to undermine stronger fundamentals.

-A weak domestic environment in Australia has a significant impact on the index and leaves us neutral, despite having a more positive view on Singapore and Hong Kong.
+A weak domestic environment in Australia significantly impacts the regional index and makes us neutral, despite our more positive view on Singapore and Hong Kong.